zentyal/zentyal/docs/en/user/pdc-howto.rst

 and rarely will change them.

 In the PDC tab we will see three passwords settings to configure:
-The first one is `Password Length`, We want that all users choose a password with 8 character at least, so we raise this value to 8 characters.
+The first one is `Minimum Password Length`, We want that all users choose a password with 8 character at least, so we raise this value to 8 characters.